ludwigd/fedora-plus-sway/README.md

 # Fedora Plus Sway

-Deployment script for a Fedora Linux desktop utilizing the Sway window manager.
+Deployment script for my Fedora Linux desktop.

 The package selection is somewhat opinionated and may not work for you personally (applications, tools) or even your system (firmware,